 Courtenay Barklem qualified as a lawyer in 2000.
 He is called to the bar in England and California.
-He currently practises as a solicitor-advocate in England and has carried out numerous missions in-country, during his five years as the Human Rights Advisor to the Law Society of England and Wales.
+He has a commercial practice in arbitration and construction disputes.
+He has also carried out numerous missions in-country, during his five years as the Human Rights Advisor to the Law Society of England and Wales.
 He has also acted as a consultant on UK Ministry of Justice and Foreign Office projects.
 He has worked on a number of high profile international human rights cases and has developed extensive experience in legal development and international law reform.

 International Investment Disputes

 Monty Taylor is an attorney in the London office of Arnold & Porter Kaye Scholer LLP,

 where he focuses on international investment arbitration and international commercial